 How would our world look like today without the likes of Martin Luther King or Mother Teresa (Just to name a couple of modern-day faith heroes)?
 Although Mother Teresa has passed away, the Society of Missionaries she initiated has spread all over the world helping individuals in extreme need.
 And although Martin Luther King was shot, his dream of equality in status, rights, and opportunities did not die with him.

 We do not have to be famous to make a difference.
 Walking with God we make all the difference in the world.
-The best things happen inspired by the Spirit of God.
-The Holy Spirit brings life into a dead situation and inspires faith when we want to give up.
+Inspired by the Spirit of God good things happen.
+We spread God’s goodness by letting His light shine.

 Prolific wildflowers turn a barren desert into gold – and believers bring hope into a broken world.